oxan/EspArduinoExceptionDecoder/README.md

 # EspArduinoExceptionDecoder

-Python Script to decode ESP8266 Exceptions.
+Python script to decode ESP8266 stacktraces and exceptions.

-## License
+## Dependencies:

-GPL 3.0
+* Python 3
+* The Xtensa toolchain for your ESP

 ## Usage:

 ```
-usage: decoder.py [-h] [-p {ESP8266,ESP32}] [-t TOOL] -e ELF [-f] file
+usage: decoder.py [-h] [-p {ESP8266,ESP32}] [-t TOOLCHAIN] -e ELF [-f] [-s]
+                  file

-decode ESP Stacktraces.
+Decode ESP stacktraces.

 positional arguments:
-  file                  The file to read the exception data from ('-' for
+  file                  file to read exception data from ('-' for stdin)
-                        STDIN)

 optional arguments:
   -h, --help            show this help message and exit
   -p {ESP8266,ESP32}, --platform {ESP8266,ESP32}
-                        The platform to decode from
+                        platform to decode for
+  -t TOOLCHAIN, --toolchain TOOLCHAIN
-  -t TOOL, --tool TOOL  Path to the xtensa toolchain
+                        path to the Xtensa toolchain
-  -e ELF, --elf ELF     path to elf file
+  -e ELF, --elf ELF     path to ELF file
-  -f, --full            Print full stack dump
+  -f, --full            print full stack dump
+  -s, --stack-only      decode only a stacktrace
 ```

-The tool is the path to your xtensa toolchain.
+The toolchain is the path to your Xtensa toolchain.
 If you use [PlatformIO](http://platformio.org/) it should be `~/.platformio/packages/toolchain-xtensa` for the ESP8266 and `~/.platformio/packages/toolchain-xtensa32` for the ESP32.

-The elf path is the path to your built elf binary.
+The ELF path is the path to your built ELF binary.
 On PlatformIO it is located at `<project-dir>/.pioenvs/<environment-name>/firmware.elf`.

-## Dependencies:

-* python 3 or 2.7
-* The xtensa toolchain for your ESP

 ## Example:
 Given you have the following stacktrace from the ESP:

 ```
 Exception (3):
 epc1=0x4022ca68 epc2=0x00000000 epc3=0x00000000 excvaddr=0x4026b579 depc=0x00000000

+>>>stack>>>

 ctx: cont
 sp: 3fff2250 end: 3fff2590 offset: 01a0

->>>stack>>>
 3fff23f0:  00000000 00000000 3fff5a50 4020d548
 3fff2400:  00000003 3fff13c4 3fff5a50 4020ea3c
 3fff2410:  3fff4bb4 00000066 00000000 40229598